-THE LIFE COACH SCHOOL BROADCAST – Episode 214
+THE LIFE COACH SCHOOL PODCAST – Episode 214

 Living in NYC and London, we didn’t own a car.
 Our mode of transportation was usually walking.
 I remember well that day in England, when our three children were finally old enough to ride kick scooters around the city.
 Each child had one.
 And eventually Bryant bought an adult sized scooter for me.